Publications

 Chapters

-“Found Footage as Counter Ethnography: Scenes from the Occupation of Gaza and the Films of Basma Alsharif” in Gaza on Screen, (Duke University Press, forthcoming 2023)
+“Found Footage as Counter Ethnography: Scenes from the Occupation of Gaza and the Films of Basma Alsharif” in Gaza on Screen, edited by Nadia Yaqub (Duke University Press, 2023)

 “A rare, intimate glimpse into the working methods of one of the most accomplished filmmakers from the Arab world.”―Nadia Yaqub, Review of Middle East Studies